List of cinemas in Nicaragua: History

 Cinema in Nicaragua goes as way back as the end of the 19th century, when the first movie projection took place in January 1900 at the prestigious Teatro Castaño in Managua.
 The first movie theater, Salón de Cine San Jacinto, opened in 1909.

-The first sound film projected in Nicaragua, on June, 1930, at the Teatro Excélsior in León was The Shopworn Angel, starring Gary Cooper.
+The first sound film projected in Nicaragua, in June 1930, at the Teatro Excélsior in León was The Shopworn Angel, starring Gary Cooper.
 According to the local newspapers, this significant event was a resounding success for the crowd who witnessed the novelty of motion picture with synchronized sound.
 A couple of days later the same film was projected at the Teatro Margot in Managua.

 With the advent of sound film, the number of movie theaters grew, many of them in the cities of Chinandega, Masaya, Granada, Rivas and other cities of the Pacific coast of Nicaragua.
 The number of weekly projections also increased because of the demand.

 The fifties and the sixties are considered the golden age of the movie theaters in Nicaragua.
 More than 150 movie theaters operated in the country, most of them spread through the most populous neighborhoods of the city of Managua.
 These cinemas were organized in movie circuits or chains, owned by local entrepreneurs, one of the most popular being Cines RAP, who was later nationalized in the eighties.